Learning to write an essay. Zhilin and Kostylin (comparative characteristics of heroes)

 Tasks:

-1. Teach students to create an artistic image.
+1. Teach students how to create an artistic image.

-2. To develop the ability to compare literary characters, to develop the speech activity of students, their imagination.
+2. Develop the ability to compare literary characters, develop students’ speech activity, and their imagination.

-Technologies: problem learning technology, dialogue technology, elements of technology for the development of critical thinking
+Technologies: technology of problem-based learning, dialogue technology, elements of technology for the development of critical thinking

 During the classes: